Vander Zalm ministry

 The Vander Zalm ministry was the combined Cabinet (formally the Executive Council of British Columbia) that governed British Columbia from August 6, 1986, to April 2, 1991.
 It was led by Bill Vander Zalm, the 28th premier of British Columbia, and consisted of members of the Social Credit Party.

-The Vander Zalm ministry was established in part-way through the 33rd Parliament of British Columbia, after premier Bill Bennett stepped down and Bill Vander Zalm was elected as his successor.
+The Vander Zalm ministry was established part-way through the 33rd Parliament of British Columbia, after Premier Bill Bennett stepped down and Vander Zalm was elected as his successor.
 Following the 1986 election, it continued to govern through the 34th Parliament of British Columbia, until Vander Zalm stepped down in 1991.
 It was succeeded by the Johnston ministry.